unexpectedtokens/catsignment/README.md

     bun dev

-This will create a production build and run dist/index.js.
-Please note that a port, database URL and CAT_API_KEY env vars will need to be provided, as they won't be provided by docker compose.
+### With Docker Compose (currently unavailable)

-## With Docker Compose (currently unavailable)
+I had a working version which broke after implementing Prisma.
+After wasting a bit too much time trying to fix it, I focused on finishing the app itsels.

 Make sure to provide a CAT_API_KEY env var.

-### Production environment
+#### Production environment

 This doesn't load env vars based on a .env file, as this construction wouldn't/shouldn't be used in a production environment.
 Variables the app depends on (db, port, api-keys) should be provisioned in a different way.